sharadcodes/my_py_site/README.md

 # my_py_site

-The most simplest and lightweight static site and blog generator for Python lovers.
+The world's smallest and lightweight static site and blog generator for Python lovers.

 [my_py_site](https://github.com/sharadcodes/my_py_site) is the most simplest and lightweight static site generator out there, with less than